altangent/ccxws/README.md

 Markets are used as input to many of the client functions.
 Markets can be generated and stored by you the developer or loaded from the CCXT library.

-The following properties are used by CCXWS.
+These properties are required by CCXWS.

 - `id: string` - the identifier used by the remote exchange
 - `base: string` - the normalized base symbol for the market